 - The whole process takes an average of six (6) months, after which you can get your NSO certified Death Certificate.

 Download: Report of Death form

-Filipino citizens married outside the Philippines must register the marriage with the Philippine Foreign Service Post (Embassy or Consulate) of the country where the marriage was took place.
+Filipino citizens married outside the Philippines must register the marriage with the Philippine Foreign Service Post (Embassy or Consulate) of the country where the marriage took place.

 Please download the form and print in a legal size paper.
 All data entries should be printed legibly.
 The wife must indicate her maiden name in all the forms.
 The contracting parties must provide all the details required in the Report of Marriage Form to avoid unnecessary delays.

 If the original Marriage certificate is in other language translation should be submitted duly authenticated by Ministry of Foreign Affairs in Sri Lanka of marriage took place.